Aircloak/aircloak/ci/README.md

 The initial configuration of the production server is manual.
 This section describes the needed steps to set up a new CI server.

-You need a Debain system with a root access.
+You need a Debian system with a root access.
 Docker (at least 17.12) should be installed.

 1. Create a non-root user with the login `ci` and add it to the `docker` group.
 2. For the `ci` user, upload the Github private key, and setup ssh access in `/home/ci/.ssh/config`: